ebrenna2/StepVA2025/README.md

 Clearing your cache will help ensure that you're seeing the latest updates to the application.
 If you continue experiencing issues, consider reaching out for further support.

 ## External Libraries and APIs
-The only outside library utilized by the Step VA is the jQuery library.
+The FPDF library was utilized to facilitate the generation of various printable report types within the system, enabling efficient creation of PDF-based reports.
+FPDF library details are available at "https://www.fpdf.org".
+The only other outside library utilized by the Step VA is the jQuery library.
 The version of jQuery used by the system is stored locally within the repo, within the lib folder. jQuery was used to implement form validation and the hiding/showing of certain page elements.
 Additionally, the Font Awesome library was used for some of the icon pictures.
 This library is linked in the headers of some files "https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css".

 ## Potential Improvements
 Below is a list of improvements that could be made to the system in subsequent semesters.